 With the weather warming up, the kids have gotten interested in all the flowers growing outdoors.
-Inspired by our surroundings, I created a gardening sensory bin for my kids to explore.
+Inspired by our surroundings, I created a garden sensory bin for my kids to explore.
 It was easy to do and the kids got to get their hands dirty and a do a little Spring "planting" of their own.
 Read on to see how simple it is to create an outdoor sensory play experience.
 For more fun with sensory bins check out Simple Sensory Bin Ideas.

-My youngest loved scooping the dirt with her shovel into a pot.
+My youngest loved to dig and scoop the dirt with her shovel into a pot.
 She did this very carefully so she would not spill any dirt on the ground.

 She worked diligently until she filled up the entire pot.

-The garden bin was a hit and my kids had a blast!
+The garden sensory bin was a hit and my kids had a blast!
 If you do this with your kids make sure you take time to stop and smell the flowers.